top of page

 Who is AlloCyte Pharmaceuticals AG ?

 AlloCyte Pharmaceuticals AG is a Swiss-based company discovering, developing and commercializing next generation allosteric small molecule integrin modulators to address major unmet medical needs of severe chronic autoimmunity.
 AlloCyte was founded by reputated drug developers, private investors and integrin experts of pharma-industrial, academic, business and clinical backgrounds.
-AlloCyte’s drug development programs are fueled by cutting-edge drug discovery, driven by scientific rigor and advanced by the resilience to take the route less travelled if this is the pathway to transformative therapeutic innovation.
+AlloCyte’s drug development programs are fueled by cutting-edge drug discovery, driven by scientific rigor and advanced therapeutically by the resilience to take the route less travelled if this is the pathway to transformative therapeutic innovation.

 'The hardest thing to see is what is in front of your eyes.'